Publishing overview

 Note

-Only team members with a site manager role or team members who have the Can publish toggle turned on have publishing permissions for site-wide changes (including static pages and Collection items).
-Teammates working in the Editor with the Can publish toggle turned off can only publish single Collection items through single-item publishing and scheduling.
+Teammates working in the Legacy Editor with the Can publish toggle turned off can only publish single Collection items through single-item publishing and scheduling.

 Important

-To publish your entire site from the Editor:
+To publish your entire site from the Legacy Editor:

 1. Click Publish to preview a summary of your changes